Logos and uniforms of the New York Yankees: Design and appearance of uniforms

 The Yankees' official uniform colors are midnight navy blue and white.
 The home uniform is white with distinctive pinstripes and a navy interlocking "NY" at the chest.
 The away uniform is gray with "NEW YORK" written across the chest in navy blue outlined in white and navy-white-navy stripes on the sleeve cuff.
 The player number is on the back of the uniform jersey in navy (outlined in white on the road jersey), and is not accompanied by the player name.
 A navy blue cap with a white interlocking "NY" logo is worn with both uniforms.

 Contrary to baseball legend, the Yankees did not start wearing pinstriped uniforms to make Babe Ruth look slimmer in the late 1920s and 1930s.
 In truth, the Yankees briefly added pinstripes to their uniforms in 1912, then re-added them on a permanent basis soon after Jacob Ruppert bought the team in 1915.

 In 1929, the New York Yankees became the first team to make numbers a permanent part of the uniform.
 Numbers were handed out based on the batting order in the lineup.
 In 1929, Earle Combs wore #1, Mark Koenig #2, Babe Ruth #3, Lou Gehrig #4, Bob Meusel #5, Tony Lazzeri #6, Leo Durocher #7, Johnny Grabowski #8, Benny Bengough #9, and Bill Dickey #10.
 Up until 2019 the team had never issued #0, and still has never issued #00.
 When other teams began putting names on the backs of jerseys in the 1960s, the Yankees did not follow suit.
 Many companies have created replica Yankee jerseys and other apparel with the player name above the number on the back for fans to purchase; but the only official Yankee uniforms that have ever had names on the back are special uniforms used during MLB's Players Weekend, an annual event first held on August 25–27, 2017.
 Apart from the Players Weekend jerseys, the Yankees were the only team in Major League Baseball that did not display the logo of the official uniform supplier on game jerseys or pants supplied to players; that trend would change as Nike took over as MLB uniform supplier in 2020.
-They are also one of only two teams (the other being the Detroit Tigers) in Major League Baseball to shun the trend of creating an alternate third jersey.
+They are also the only team in Major League Baseball to shun the trend of creating an alternate third jersey, even refusing to adopt the new City Connect jersey that 28 other teams use.

 Beginning in the 2010 season, the MLB logo on the back collar of their jerseys has had gray behind the bat of the MLB logo instead of the usual red, which had been there since 2000, when all Major League teams started wearing the MLB logo on the back collar.

+In 2023, Major League Baseball allowed teams to add jersey sponsors, and the Yankees were no exception.
+On July 12, the team announced a sponsorship deal with Starr Insurance which would see the Yankees wear a navy blue patch with the Starr logo on either sleeve depending on a player's handedness.